Private and Alternative Loan Programs

 - Repayment — Repayment of a private loan can be deferred until six months after the student ceases to be enrolled at least half time; however, the interest will accrue during the in-school period, which will increase the amount of the loan.
 Some lenders may require that you make interest-only payments while in school.

 Private loan borrowers must complete a Self-Certification Form.
 Your lender will provide you with this form and instructions on how it must be completed (electronically or by paper).
-All Self-Certification Forms for private loans should be sent to your specific lender and not the Financial Aid Office.
+All Self-Certification Forms for private loans should be sent to your specific lender and not One-Stop Student Services.

 MacMurray College will process private loans from any lending institution.
 However, we have provided our historical list of lenders used here over the past several years.
 This list is not all encompassing, and students are encouraged to find their best option when using private loan financing.
 Students are encouraged to read all terms and conditions before applying for a private loan.
 The lenders in this list appear in alphabetical order.
 We also suggest visiting www.finaid.org.
 This will help students and parents compare many lender rates, terms, and benefits.